bschlintz/spfx-message-banner/README.md

 | visibleStartDate | `null`  | Optional.
 Date string at which the banner message should be shown to members and visitors of the site.
 Message will always be visible to admins.
 | enableSetPreAllocatedTopHeight | `false`  | Optional.
 Boolean flag to enable setting the host property 'preAllocatedApplicationCustomizerTopHeight' when saving new banner height within the settings panel.
 This flag signals SharePoint to pre allocate the banner location height server-side to avoid the page shifting down during render.

-Additionally, if you are a site owner or site collection adminstrator, you can customize the banner using the 'edit' pencil icon via the browser.
+Additionally, if you are a site owner or site collection administrator, you can customize the banner using the 'edit' pencil icon via the browser.

 ![External Sharing Banner Screenshot](./docs/BannerSettingsPanel.png)